 Legendary, this festival originated as a celebration of the death of the demon Holika.
 Holika is sister of Hiranyakasipu and Prahlad is Hiranyakasipu’s son.
 Hiranyakasipu was proud of his power, he believe that there is not anyone more powerful than himself.
 But his son Prahlad is devoted to Lord Vishnu/ Krishna.
 As Hiranyakasipu did not like his son’s beehive, he said to his sister (Holika) to burn him on fire.
 An evil woman, who had a fire, resists power; she had made several attempts to kill her nephew, Prahlad put the boy on her lap beneath the burning fire.
 But the boy (devote of Lord Vishnu) remained untouched by the fire instead and Holika, herself destroyed by surprise.
 After the victory against the evil by God, the Holi festival had begin to celebrate with color and water.

 The Holi starts one week before the main celebration.
 As traditional rituals, a long bamboo stick (lingo) covered with pieces of different color cloths (Chir) is standing in Bashantapur Durbar square at Kathmandu.
 The main day of Holi is celebrated one day prior to Lingo being taken down and burnt the Chir.
 It is called Chir Haran or Holika Dahan.
 The ashes are carried home by devotees as Parsad, it is believed that it will protect them against evil.

 Nowadays, Hoil is celebrating every people without religious boundaries.
 Even this is a great experience for every tourist from a different world, who would like to know about unique Nepali culture.
-This year Holi falls on 2078 B.S.
-Chaitra 03rd on Tueday as 17 -March-2022 A.D.
-You are heartily welcome to join with us for our grant festival Holi.
+This year Holi falls on 2080 B.S.
+Chaitra 11th on Sunday 24 -March-2024 A.D.
+You are heartily welcome to join us for our grant festival Holi.